albinoh/gtsm/v7/README.md

     npm install bootstrap-sass --save-dev

-this will add bootstrap sass flavor to our project, then the file /src/style/style.scss has been created and has been included on component1.js, this file includes all bootstrap base elements and has some other more complex ready to be used if needed (uncomment the required line).
+this will add bootstrap sass flavor to our project, then lets create the file /src/global/style/style.scss and include it on component1.js, this includes a reference to [normalize.css](https://necolas.github.io/normalize.css/) and to the base styles needed to use bootstrap css syntax, also there are some references to other bootstrap components but these are commented out just because we dont want to bloat our css, so uncomment if needed.

+##Run with NPM

+Also we just added a new section on package.json, the script section includes scripts that can be ran with

+    npm run <scriptName>

+the _build_ command has been added, so this will be our entry point for the build from now on, this will be useful when we start using gulp to build the application, more of that later, also build.sh has been removed.

 ##How to Run

-Navigate to /v7 and on the console (alternatively you can run _run.sh_):
+Navigate to /v7 and type:

-    >webpack

-just like the others, look at index.html
+    npm run build